code-BSOD/tech_play/linux-based-os/untitled/my-most-used-terminal-commands.md

 description: A list of all my most used terminal commands.
 I've listed out only the few frequently used ones.
 ---

-# My Most Used Terminal Commands Cheat Sheet

 > By default, Ubuntu uses bash and Mac, although has bash, the recommended shell is now ZSH with iTerm2.

 > Ubuntu uses *~/.bashrc* for saving configuration.
-> On Mac with bash, need to create a ~/.bash-profile file
+> On Mac with bash, need to create a ~/.bash-profile file.
 > Mac with ZSH shell uses ~/.zshrc
+> Some CMD may NOT work with Mac.
+E.g <code>htop</code> won't work with ZSH on Mac.

 # Basics
 ## 1. ls